top of page

 • Identity Verification: Reputable online courses have measures to confirm you are the one taking the training and quizzes.

 Finding a low cost, authorized provider is key.
 For example, some platforms partner with authorized providers to make training more accessible.
 SkillCat offers the official OSHA 10 hour Construction course online for a significantly reduced price by partnering with ClickSafety, an OSHA authorized provider.
 This is a great way to get the exact same valid DOL card for about half the typical cost.
-If you’re comparing training paths and budgets, see our guide to trade school programs, top careers, costs & timelines.
+If you are comparing training paths and budgets, see our guide to trade school programs, top careers, costs & timelines.

 Ready to get started?
 You can sign up for affordable OSHA 10 training through SkillCat and complete it on your own schedule.